withastro/docs/TRANSLATING.md

 ### How can I find out what needs to be reviewed/translated?

-To find translations pending review, you can simply filter through this repo's [Pull Requests with the i18n label](https://github.com/withastro/docs/pulls?q=is%3Apr+is%3Aopen+label%3Ai18n).
+To find translations pending review, you can filter through this repo's [Pull Requests with the i18n label](https://github.com/withastro/docs/pulls?q=is%3Apr+is%3Aopen+label%3Ai18n).

 See our automated [Translation Status Overview issue](https://github.com/withastro/docs/issues/438) for a quick list of which pages are missing a translation or need updating to match a change to the English version.